ledelaney/06-21-Evolution/README.md

 Dobzhansky famously said that nothing in biology makes sense except in the light of evolution.
 As such, forming a robust conceptual framework in biology requires distinguishing patterns from the processes that generate them -- as well as distinguishing the functional and evolutionary explanations for such patterns and processes.
 Without these higher-order cognitive skills, students face an enormous challenge in their conceptual learning of evolution and of biology generally.
 Here I review the implications of these findings for the teaching and learning of biological sciences, and briefly touch on methods of explicitly addressing such cognitive skills in the classroom.

+## Slides

+Libraries and preliminary `HTML` file created with the R package `xaringan`.
+The rest was hard-coded the old-fashioned way.

 ### Images